Typically career faculty promotion reviews have three levels of review:

 The report from the unit committee should provide an analysis of the case that goes beyond what may be gleaned from the candidate’s curriculum vitae.
 Since this is the first of several stages of internal review, it is important that the committee present all aspects of the case fully.
 The review should be one of analysis, not advocacy, and it should present a critical evaluation of the candidate’s strengths and weaknesses relative to the standards of the unit and discipline.

 For instructional career faculty, the unit committee plays a significant role in the analysis of the candidate’s teaching record.
-Beginning Fall 2020, teaching quality will be evaluated according to the 2019 Memorandum of Understanding between the University and United Academics, as well as the related 2020 amendment, using the Teaching Evaluation Criteria.
-Teaching will meet expectations when it is professional, inclusive, engaged and research-informed, as described in the 2019 MOU.
-The numerical scores provided from student Course Evaluations or Student Experience Surveys cannot be used as the sole standard for assessing teaching quality.
-Instead, personal committees will consider insights from peers and the faculty themselves, in addition to student comments and other materials provided in the teaching portfolio.
+Teaching will meet expectations when it is professional, inclusive, engaged, and research-informed.
+The quantitative data provided from student Course Evaluations or the Student Experience Surveys cannot be used as the sole standard for assessing teaching quality.
+Instead, personal committees will consider supervisor reviews, peer reviews, faculty self-reflections if included, and relevant sections of the personal statement, in addition to student comments and other materials provided in the teaching portfolio.

-The personnel committee is invited to use this optional template for the Evaluation of Teaching section of the committee report to assist the committee in following the expectations of the UA-CBA MOU and the Provost.
+The personnel committee may use this optional template for the Evaluation of Teaching section of the committee report to assist the committee in following the expectations of the UA-CBA MOU and the Provost.

 For research career faculty, the unit committee’s evaluation will place significant focus on the expectations detailed in the candidate’s position description.